Marietas/School_District_Analysis/README.md

 (ii) Scores by school spending

-Considering that Thomas High School belongs to the group with a spending per student between 630 dollars and 644 dollars, Figure 5 shows a slight impact on all outcomes since we removed the math and reading data for ninth graders at this high schoo
+Considering that Thomas High School belongs to the group with a spending per student between 630 dollars and 644 dollars, Figure 5 shows a slight impact on all outcomes since we removed the math and reading data for ninth graders at this high school.

 See figure 5 “Scores by school spending”